FAFSA Lesson Plan: The Case for Lessons in Financial Aid

 My high school offers several opportunities to assist parents in their understanding of the FAFSA.
 As part of our first Parent-Teacher Conference in mid-October of each year, our high school counselor hosts a college night for parents and students to receive assistance in filling out the FAFSA.

 In attendance are local college financial aid counselors who are available to answer specific questions that parents might have.
-For this year’s seniors who will be attending college in 2019-2020, the FAFSA application will open October 1, 2018, and parents will utilize their 2017 tax form when filling it out.
+For this year’s seniors who will be attending college in 2020-2021, the FAFSA application opened October 1, 2019, and parents utilized their 2018 tax form when filling it out.

 We use social media, both email and phone messages, and flyers to inform parents of the college night and the necessary paperwork needed (copy of previous year’s taxes, social security numbers, etc.) so that assistance can be given in filling it out.